jfvelezserrano/ADABOC/README.md

 # copula-learning-method

-An action that execute the whole project over a sample dataset is provided.
+This code implements a novel forecasting method based on bivariate copula.
+The method offers competitive results when it is compared with several popular machine learning techniques.

 ## Requisites

 The algorithms are programed on R. You can execute it on Windows, Linux or Mac.
-The [provided example](.github/workflows/blank.yml) is test on Ubuntu 18.04.
+The [provided action](.github/workflows/blank.yml) uses Ubuntu 18.04.

 To repdroduce it, you need install R from the marutter repository which contains several needed precompiled packages.
 Also, the H2O is compiled.